dfinity/sdk/docs/cli-reference/dfx-canister.md

 # dfx canister

-Use the `dfx canister` command with flags and subcommands to manage canister operations and interaction with the {platform} or the local canister execution environment.
+Use the `dfx canister` command with flags and subcommands to manage canister operations and interaction with the Internet Computer or the local canister execution environment.
 In most cases, you use `dfx canister` subcommands after you compile a program to manage the canister lifecycle and to perform key tasks such as calling program functions.

 The basic syntax for running `dfx canister` commands is: